Ohio State trustee resigns, says he lost fight for tougher Urban Meyer punishment

 Ohio State's Title IX sexual misconduct policy includes reporting allegations of domestic violence made against university employees.
 Violating that policy would have allowed Meyer to be fired for cause.

-However, Wadsworth told the Times Thursday that the board's discussion quickly focused on the length of Meyer's suspension and not whether the successful coach should be let go.
+However, Wadsworth told the Times on Thursday that the board's discussion quickly focused on the length of Meyer's suspension and not whether the successful coach should be let go.

 "I felt that getting into a limited number of games that was a suspension missed the point of a bigger cultural concern about 'What message were we sending?'" he said.